-After dropping out from an architecture course at college, Olivier moved to London.
+Having completed a degree in architecture in the late '90s, Olivier moved to London to study electro-acoustic composition at Middlesex University and began his musical career.
 Initially working under the name 'Hearing Is Our Concern', he was actually the first person the newly-founded FatCat label ever received a demo from.
 We talked with him for a while about putting a release out, but Olivier wanted to work further on his tracks and in the end nothing happened.
 The name was changed to Ensemble and a chance meeting with Rephlex Records in 2000 resulted in the release of his first album, 'Sketch Proposals'.

 While not widely released, 'Sketch Proposals' did gain a small, dedicated audience, not least of which included Bjork, who had the album on heavy rotation while working on her 2001 album 'Vespertine'.
 We put Olivier in touch with her and in 2002, Ensemble's remixes of Bjork's 'Sun In My Mouth' and 'Cocoon' were released as b-sides.
 Their collaborative relationship eventually led to Olivier's co-writing of the song 'Desired Constellation' on Bjork's 2004 album 'Medulla', and still more remixes on the 'Triumph of a Heart' single.